-In Australia, a comprehensive set of laws and policies have been put in place to ensure the protection of whistleblowers in both corporate and not-for-profit sectors.
-These protections are primarily outlined in the Corporations Act 2001 and the Taxation Administration Act 1953.
+In Australia, a comprehensive set of laws and policies have been put in place to ensure whistleblower protection in both corporate and not-for-profit sectors.
+These protections are outlined in the Corporations Act 2001 and the Taxation Administration Act 1953.

 Firstly, it should outline the legal protections available to whistleblowers.
-These protections include immunity from civil, criminal, and administrative liability for making the disclosure.
-It also protects them from contractual or other remedies that might be based on the disclosure.
-Interestingly, under these Australian laws, whistleblowers no longer need to act in good faith to be protected.
+These whistleblower protections include immunity from civil, criminal, and administrative liability for making the disclosure.
+It also protects them from contractual or other remedies based on the disclosure.
+Interestingly, whistleblowers no longer need to act in good faith to be protected under these Australian laws.
 However, they must have reasonable grounds to suspect misconduct or a breach of law.

 Secondly, the policy must describe the company’s process for investigating disclosures.
 This involves a fair and objective process that respects the rights of all individuals involved and ensures that the investigation is carried out competently and impartially.

-Finally, the policy should detail the steps taken to protect whistleblowers from detriment.
-This includes measures to protect the whistleblower's identity and prevent any form of retaliation, such as dismissal, harassment, or any form of discriminatory treatment.
+Finally, the policy should detail the steps to protect whistleblowers from detriment.
+This includes measures to protect the whistleblower's identity and prevent retaliation, such as dismissal, harassment, or discriminatory treatment.

 Enhancing Whistleblower Protections Act